zzt108/vectool/README.md

 3. In the folder browser dialog, navigate to and select the folder(s) you want to process.
 Click "OK".
 4. The selected folder paths will appear in the list box below the button.

+### Clearing Selected Folders

+1. Click the "Empty Selected" button next to the "Select Folders" button.
+This will clear the list of folders currently selected.

 ### Selecting or Creating a Vector Store

 1. **Select Existing:** Choose a vector store from the dropdown menu labeled "Select Existing Vector Store:".
+Previously used folders for this vector store will be automatically loaded.
 2. **Create New:** If you want to create a new vector store:
     *   Enter a name for the new vector store in the text box next to the label "Or Enter New Name:".
     *   The new vector store will be created when you upload files.